 Agelessness In Action

-Agelessness, means moving through your physical incarnation with grace.
+Agelessness means moving through your physical incarnation with grace.
 You are the creator of your life, yes, there is no doubt about that.
 But until you learn to create consciously and from the heart, you will feel like you don’t have what you should and time is passing you by.
-Each moment gives us the opportunity of infinite potential in that moment, but often we waste it stuck in some future or past moment.
-Moving through each moment with grace, means being in awareness and acceptance of the perfection of each moment for you.
+Each moment gives us the opportunity of infinite potential at that moment, but often we waste it stuck in some future or past moment.
+Moving through each moment with grace, means being in awareness and accepting of the perfection of each moment for you.

 Agelessness means knowing that you are always the right age for your soul’s purpose in that moment.
 It is never too late to find “the” great love, or a “best” friend, or the “right” job, or your life’s purpose.
 Each comes at the most perfect time for you and not a second too soon, or too late.

 Agelessness means tapping into the infinite potential of all that is, and all that can be.
 Physical and material boundaries are nothing more than mere illusions that we allow to stand in our way.
 Each day amazing beings beat the odds of time as they embark on what calls them in that very moment, no matter what age they are.
 For example, at the age of 58, the inspirational Louise Hay started the internationally renowned Hay House publishing company.
 Today, she is in her late 80’s and continues thriving in her creative projects, living consciously, and with purpose.
 In fact, the number of people doing extraordinary things no matter what age is more than you can imagine.
 Whether it is skydiving on your 100th birthday or getting a college degree in your 90’s, you can do it, but only if you choose to do it.